Larry6oy/coding-python/README.md

 # Coding Python
-This is my first python project.
+These are Larry6oy's python coding projects.